19lmyers/cse110-w21-group14/admin/meetings/022221-sprint-1-review.md

 **Developers**
 - Successes:
    - Finished up core prototype functionality.
    - Increment pomodoros
-   - resetted the pomodoros therefore the website is able to keep track of the amount of pomodoros a person completed and will also    be able to reset if they click the reset button.
+    - resetted the pomodoros therefore the website is able to keep track of the amount of pomodoros a person completed and will alsobe able to reset if they click the reset button.
    - Timer functionality.
    - Implemented settings menu.
     - Finished progress bar and sessions tracking JavaScript.
 - Pain points:
    - At the start was how to organize all the parts to that everything was nicely decomposed.
    - how to organize all the parts to that everything was nicely decomposed .CSS Styling, but we are planning on finishing up styling next week.
    - Everyone was especially swamped with midterms this week, most people weren't free until the weekends.
    - Our entire team is fairly new to JavaScript and CSS, so there was quite a steep learning curve.

 **Testers**
 - Successes: